The Turkish bath at the Wimbledon Theatre:

 Originally, the cabin would have been used by bathers coming down to the Turkish baths after changing in the upstairs cooling-room, or after sweating in the baths, before returning upstairs.

-The plunge pool had two additional showers which would have been used before entering the pool: the first was an ordinary one in its own enclosure, while the second was a circular needle douche shower, of the type which was very popular at the turn of the century.
+The plunge pool had two additional showers which would have been used before entering the pool: the first was an ordinary one in its own enclosure; the second was a circular needle douche shower, a type which was very popular at the turn of the century.

 Wimbledon Theatre Turkish Baths.
 Part 4: The Turkish baths